-Nowadays, there are some restrictions to entering Sri Lanka for all non-nationals due to the COVID-19 pandemic.Read the article about sri lanka travel advice for British Passports holders.
+Nowadays, there are some restrictions to entering Sri Lanka for all non-nationals due to the COVID-19 pandemic.Read the article about sri lanka travel advice for British Passport holders.
 From 19th March, many commercial flights for Sri Lanka have postponed until 1st August.
-But if you are a UK citizen and want to return to your home country, you need to contact the Sri Lankan High Commission for advice.
+But if you are visiting Sri Lanka on a British passport and want to return to your home country, you need to contact the Sri Lankan High Commission for advice.

 And, while departing Sri Lanka, there are some measures (Sri Lanka Travel Advice) that you need to take.
 A 14-day quarantine is compulsory.
 You need to undergo a COVID-19 test and isolate yourself for at least 14 days.
 After getting clearance from the test, you can travel back to your country.

 From 1st August, the UK citizen will allow entering Sri Lanka, but while visiting Sri Lanka, travelers are mandatory to go through some health processing and screening, like the PCR test.
 Moreover, it is crucial to follow social distancing while remaining in big gatherings.
 Besides, always wear a mask when you leave your room.
 Still, if you face any problem while staying in Sri Lanka, you should call the tourist helpline.

 Is it safe to travel to Sri Lanka?

 Since there definitely some safety measures which a visitor should take while traveling Sri Lanka.
 Otherwise, the country itself is quite safe to visit.
 Between 1983 to 2009, Sri Lanka was involved in a civil war.
 But, after it ended, Sri Lanka started rebuilding its tourism, and many people travel the country every year.

 Travel advice for British Passport Holders

 - Since, after the war, security has increased all over Sri Lanka.
 It is advice always carry your identification and visa proof.